elasekness/BMS500C/Day 1.md

 > Notice that the conversion tool automatically saves forward and reverse reads to separate files.
 > Although we could use fasterq by itself, NCBI claims prefetch in combination with fasterq is faster.
 > More information on the SRA-toolkit and other frequently used tools can be found here: [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc)

+If you haven't done so already, try moving your fastq files to your `fastq` directory from your current location.

 <br>